NikolayDachev/jadm/README.md

 When jadm is started for first time check if /etc/jail.conf exist and execute initsetup() When jamd is started check for existing zpool/zfs and bridged interface if they are not available exit with error message

-For more details how to use jadm please check help funciton or jadm man (8) page
+For more details how to use jadm please check help / introduction options or jadm man (8) page